OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.sessions.md

 The session manager keeps track of all the currently running VPN tunnels.
 This is the primary front-end interface for managing VPN tunnels.
-This manager will also proxy metod calls and signals from the independent VPN backend client processes to listening user front-end processes.
+This manager will also proxy method calls and signals from the independent VPN backend client processes to listening user front-end processes.